-H. Miscellaneous Information
+G. Miscellaneous Information

 - 1. Qualified Reservist Distributions.
-A "qualified reservist distribution" may be made from a traditional IRA to an individual who was ordered or called to active duty after September 11, 2001, for a period of more than 179 days (or for an indefinite period).
-The distribution must have been made during the period beginning on the date of the order or call to duty and ending at the close of the active duty period.
-The amount distributed may have been re-contributed to the IRA at any time during the two-year period after the end of the active duty.
+A "qualified reservist distribution" may be made from a Roth IRA to an individual who is ordered or called to active duty after September 11, 2001, for a period of more than 179 days (or for an indefinite period).
+The distribution must be made during the period beginning on the date of the order or call to duty and ending at the close of the active-duty period.
+The amount distributed may be recontributed to the IRA at any time during the two-year period after the end of the active duty.
 The 10% early distribution penalty does not apply. - 2.
 Divorce or Separate Maintenance.
 If all or any portion of your IRA is awarded to a former spouse or spouse under a decree of divorce or separate maintenance, such portion can be transferred to an IRA of the same type in the receiving spouse's name.
 There will be no tax implications to you if a written instrument specifically directing the transfer is executed by a court as part of a divorce or legal separation in accordance with Code Section 408(d)(6) and is received and accepted by the Trustee.
 The Trustee may require other direction from you and your spouse or former spouse. - 3.
 Prohibited Transactions.
-If your IRA is involved in a prohibited transaction, as described in Code Section 4975, your IRA may lose its tax-exempt status, depending on whether the prohibited transaction is caused by you, your beneficiary or another disqualified person (including your fiduciary and certain members of your family).
+If your IRA is involved in a prohibited transaction, as described in Code Section 4975, your IRA will lose its tax-exempt status and you must include the value of your IRA in your gross income for that taxable year.
+You also may be subject to excise taxes.
 Prohibited transactions include the following transactions between you or your beneficiary and your IRA: (i) the sale, exchange or leasing of property; (ii) lending money or otherwise extending credit; (iii) furnishing goods, services or facilities; (iv) the transfer or use of the income or assets of the IRA; (v) dealing with the income or assets of the IRA in your own interest; or (vi) receiving consideration from any party dealing with the IRA in any transaction involving its income or assets.
+If you are under age 591⁄2, the 10% penalty tax on early distributions will apply.